Eddie McGuire and Taylor Adams partner with the Healthy Brain Project

 We will be using your data in a few exciting ways: the first, will be to track your progress over time in relation to your genetic data.
 In order to fulfil our requirements as researchers, we will be publishing our findings in scientific journals and uploading these publications to the website as we go.
 Our second way to use your information is to give back information on how you’re progressing in relation to the rest of the group on the website.
 We are all about open science here!
 Every time ~500 new participants get involved with the website, we’ll recompute all the averages so that you can determine where you sit in relation to the group.
 One thing to remember is that our website is NOT a diagnostic service, and is not intended to be used in this way.
 It is simply our way of giving back to you so that you feel that our work is not a “black box”, but a valuable interaction between scientist and volunteer.
 Without your involvement, there would be no data!

-Your personal information will be kept under lock and key and deidentified.
-What we mean by that, is that your data will be stored on a secure server at our facility (The Florey Institute of Neurosciences and Mental Health), and all your test scores will be kept entirely separate from your identifying information (i.e. name, email and home address, phone number, etc. We have also performed encryption on your identifying information so that if there were a security breach, your information would not be traceable.
-We are doing everything in our power to keep your information safe, and are following Australian Medical Record Safety guidelines and are always being monitored and randomly audited by our Human Research Ethics Committees at the Royal Melbourne Hospital.
-For any concerns or queries, please email us directly at email@example.com
+Any personal and identifying information of yours (name, date of birth, email and home address, phone number) will be kept in password-protected files stored on a secure server at the Turner Institute for Brain and Mental Health.
+Only authorized members of our research team who are named on our ethics application will have access to your personal and identifying information.
+Additionally, your personal and identifying information will be stored separately from your testing data (i.e. your responses to questionnaires, your performance on memory and thinking tests).
+We have also encrypted your personal identifying information so that if there were a security breach, your information would not be traceable.
+We are doing everything in our power to keep your information safe, and are following Australian Medical Record Safety guidelines and are always being monitored and randomly audited by our Human Research Ethics Committees at Monash University.
+For any concerns or queries, please email us directly at firstname.lastname@example.org